EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic6a](./images/pic6a.png)

-- To add all 3 PVs to a volume group (VG) I run the following command:
+- Add all 3 PVs to a volume group:

 ```
 sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1
 ```

-- Verification that the VG has been created successfully by running:
+- Verify that the VG has been created successfully:

 ```
 sudo vgs